maartaud/frontpy/README.md

 ## Usage

-To use FronPy for detecting and analyzing atmospheric fronts, follow these steps:
+To use FrontPy for detecting and analyzing atmospheric fronts, follow these steps:

 1. **Import the main function** from the package: